Saturday 28.09.19. 8.30am – 1.00pm. Only for patients who will be aged 65 and over on 31.03.2020.

-Nadia works as part of the GP team.
-She is an Advanced Clinical Practitioner who can assess, treat and prescribe for a very wide range of problems and conditions.
+Nadia and Gill work as part of the GP team.
+Advanced Clinical Practitioners can assess, treat and prescribe for a very wide range of problems and conditions.

 This role enables the GP team to improve care for our patients, providing appointments to treat acute problems.